How Long Should I Breastfeed and How Do I Wean?

 How long should I breastfeed?

-Experts recommend that you feed your baby only breast milk until he is 6 months old.
+Experts recommend that you feed your baby only breast milk until he or she is 6 months old.
 Breastfeeding for the first 6 months can decrease your baby's risk for illnesses.
 These illnesses include respiratory (lung) infections, allergies, asthma, and stomach problems.
 Your baby will need a vitamin D supplement soon after birth.
 Talk to your healthcare provider about the amount and type of vitamin D supplement that is best for your baby.
-Experts also recommend that you continue to breastfeed your baby until he is at least 12 months old after he starts eating solid foods.
+Experts also recommend that you continue to breastfeed your baby until he or she is at least 12 months old after he or she starts eating solid foods.
 You can breastfeed longer if you choose to.

 What is weaning?

-Weaning means that you breastfeed your baby less or you stop breastfeeding him.
+Weaning means that you breastfeed your baby less or you stop breastfeeding him or her.
 Weaning starts naturally when your baby begins to eat solid foods.
-He will start to breastfeed less during this time.
+He or she will start to breastfeed less during this time.

 When should I begin weaning my baby?

 Talk with your healthcare provider about the best time to wean your baby.
 The following are general guidelines:

 - Introduce solid foods at about 6 months.
-Your baby may show signs that he is ready to start eating solid foods.
-He may watch others with interest when they are eating and reach for the food.
-He should be able to hold his head up and sit in a feeding chair or infant seat.
+Your baby may show signs that he or she is ready to start eating solid foods.
+He or she may watch others with interest when they are eating and reach for the food.
+He or she should be able to hold his or her head up and sit in a feeding chair or infant seat.

 - Talk to your healthcare provider about formula.
-Your baby needs nutrients from breast milk until he is at least 12 months old.
-If you stop breastfeeding your baby before he is 12 months old, you will need to bottle-feed him formula.
+Your baby needs nutrients from breast milk until he or she is at least 12 months old.
+If you stop breastfeeding your baby before he or she is 12 months old, you will need to bottle-feed him or her formula.
 Make sure the formula is fortified with iron.

 Why should I avoid early weaning?